 Streets

-The City of Ozark established a computerized Pavement Management System in 2002 to provide a management program for scheduling appropriate maintenance or reconstruction of city streets in the proper time frame to extend their overall expected life cycle in the most efficient and economical manner.
+The City of Ozark established a computerized Pavement Management System in 2002 to provide a management program for scheduling appropriate maintenance or reconstruction of city streets in the proper time frame to extend their overall expected life cycle most efficiently and economically.
 Street pavement has the shortest life cycle of all public infrastructure systems.
 This is primarily due to extreme physical abuse from frequent and heavy traffic and exposure to harsh environmental elements.
-See videos below explaining Pavement Management Systems and pavement life cycles.
+See the videos below explaining Pavement Management Systems and pavement life cycles.
+Click this link for a report of the latest evaluation of the condition of the City of Ozark’s streets.

 Pavement Management Systems